We all got through the summer and the first half of Fall without any major incidents.

 I looked up from my BlackBerry.
 Hopeton had sent me a message about an idea we’d been batting around, but it could wait.
 This sounded serious.

-Mundo had this look on his face, like I was his bitch and he was breaking up with me.
+Mundo had this look on his face, like I was his girl and he was breaking up with me.

 “Yeah?
 What’s up?”